-Students on Academic Probation who achieve less than a 2.0 GPA or earn fewer than 12 credits during their Academic Probation semester may be Required to Withdraw from Stevens for a semester by the Faculty Committee on Undergraduate Promotions.
+Students on Academic Probation who achieve less than a 2.0 GPA or earn fewer than 12 credits during their Academic Probation semester may be Required to Withdraw from Stevens for a semester by the Academic Operations and Affairs Committee.

 Adding a Course